What’s in the proposed deal that could end the US-Iran conflict?

 Iran is demanding that the US blockade on its ports be lifted at the same time, but in a social media post Sunday Trump said: “The Blockade will remain in full force and effect until an agreement is reached, certified, and signed,” apparently referencing a final accord rather than the memorandum.

-Iran has insisted that management of the strait has nothing to do with the United States but would be coordinated with Oman, to develop “a mechanism to ensure the safe passage of ships,” as Baghaei put it Monday.
+Iran has insisted that management of the strait has nothing to do with the United States but would be coordinated with Oman, Baghaei said Monday.

 Iran’s uranium stocks and enrichment